 A fun little filler that plays fast and has enough decisions to feel like a game.
 Certainly very luck dependent, but a good time nonetheless.
 One of my more favored 2 player dice games.
 Initial rating 8.

-OMG, do I dislike this game.
-Why is it everyone carries this stupid card game around and then pulls it out in large groups thinking they're so clever and innovative for suggesting it?
+Oh my, do I dislike this game.
+Why is it everyone carries this stupid card game around and then pulls it out in large groups?

-The cards are lame, the concept is lame.
-If you want a kitchy gun game, you might as well go all out and try Cash & Guns.
-UPDATE: I think that common perception that non-gamers should play this game is false.
+I think that common perception that non-gamers should play this game is false.
 I think new players should be introduced to the best games, not the most mediocre!
 Remember, "non-gamers" aren't necessarily idiots requiring simplicity -- they're just inexperienced.
-It doesn't take a rocket scientist to work out Alhambra or even something more involved like Agricola.

 Well strap me to a pig and bash by medula oblongata in with a floppy noodle...